From Las Vegas to Hoover Dam: 5 Best Ways to Get There

 Hoover Dam is a working hydroelectric dam, generating power for Las Vegas and the entire southwestern U.S. It's a great day trip from Las Vegas with a special connection to the city, as a lot of the power used by Vegas' lights and signs is generated at the dam's massive power plant.
 Lake Mead is the reservoir created by the dam, and it supplies a lot of the water used by Las Vegas.

-1. From Las Vegas to Hoover Dam by Car
+Driving from Las Vegas to Hoover Dam

 Hoover Dam